akucharska/react-blog/README.md

 ## Info

 Blog without any database.
 Data are kept as markdown files and converted into HTML/json.
+Started for the competition [Get Noticed!](http://devstyle.pl/daj-sie-poznac/)

 Made using:
 - React.js